Documentation

 #### Installation

-2. In WordPress Admin: Plugins > Add New > Upload Plugin
+2. In WordPress Admin: Plugins > Add New and search for Legion AI Connect

 #### Configuration